-Animals jumped, starting at a resting position, from a force plate (AMTI HE6x6, Watertown, MA) inside a plexi-glass enclosure while instrumented with SONO crystals and EMG wires.
+Animals jumped, starting at a resting position, from a force plate (AMTI HE6×6, Watertown, MA, USA) inside a plexiglass enclosure while instrumented with SONO crystals and EMG wires.
 SONO and EMG data were collected with LabChart (ADIntruments, Colorado Springs, CO).
-Video data were collected at 200 Hz from a high-speed video camera (Xcitex Inc, Woburn, MA, USA), force plate data were sampled at 600 Hz, and SONO signals were conditioned (Model 120.1, Triton Technologies) and EMG amplified (Grass P511) and then sampled at 2000 Hz.
-Animals were encouraged with hand gestures to jump over an obstacle (height ranging from 0.12 to 0.55m).
+Video data were collected at 200 Hz from a high-speed video camera (Xcitex Inc., Woburn, MA, USA), force plate data were sampled at 600 Hz, and SONO signals were conditioned (Model 120.1, Triton Technologies) and EMG amplified (Grass P511) and then sampled at 2000 Hz.
+Animals were encouraged with hand gestures to jump over an obstacle (height ranging from 0.12 to 0.55 m).
 The goal was to collect a full range of heights from each animal, which typically included 10-20 jumping trials.
 Animals landed on a foam pad that was placed on the opposite side of the barrier.
-Because obstacle height did not equal jump height due to animals overshooting or grabbing the barrier, we calculated the actual jump height for each trial based on the ground reaction force data and ballistic equations (for details, see Schwaner et al., 2018).
+Because obstacle height did not equal jump height owing to animals overshooting or grabbing the barrier, we calculated the actual jump height for each trial based on the ground reaction force data and ballistic equations (for details, see Schwaner et al., 2018).